ab-glow/watson-speech-for-text-java-sdk/README.md

 # watson-speech-for-text-java-sdk
 How to run Watson speech for text in java
+1 code for java to run speech for text
+2 orignal code from Watson repository
+3how i found out and more...

 Follow the instructions from watson https://github.com/watson-developer-cloud/java-sdk#before-you-begin then come back here